AndyOGo/gulp-pilot/README.md

 ```
 <a name="GulpPilot+get"></a>
 ### gulpPilot.get(name) ⇒ <code>function</code>
-Get a task' function implementation by name.
+Get a task's function implementation by name.

 **Kind**: instance method of <code>[GulpPilot](#GulpPilot)</code>
 **Returns**: <code>function</code> - Returns the function that implements the task.